Hungary

 Current environmental issues affecting the Hungarian people: air and water pollution are some of Hungary’s most serious environmental problems; water quality in the Hungarian part of the Danube has improved but is still plagued by pollutants from industry and large-scale agriculture; soil pollution.

-Google maps Hungary
+Google Maps Hungary

 The capital and other divisions